Annie’s BBC Support Line story

 See your CA125 GP, tell them you’re worried about cancer and have it ruled out.
 Plenty of my friends have done this now, and it’s putting their minds at ease.

-There is some awkwardness and embarrassment within the Asian community, particularly about cancer, and it’s much more heightened with gynaecological issues.
+There is some awkwardness and embarrassment within the Asian community, particularly about the disease, and it’s much more heightened with gynaecological issues.
 Which is why I feel it is all the more important to be speaking about my experience.

 Reeta, smiling, sat in a hoop chair.